aragon/developer-portal/docs/core/01-how-it-works/01-the-core-contracts/02-permissions.md

 This is and advanced topic that you might want to skip when learning about aragonOS permissions for the first time.
 :::

-AragonOS 6 supports relaying the decision if a function call is permissioned to a custom oracle inheriting from the `IPermissionOracle` contract interface.
+AragonOS 6 supports relaying the authorization of a function call to a custom oracle inheriting from the `IPermissionOracle` contract interface.
 This works by granting the permission with the `grantWithOracle` function

 ```solidity title="contracts/core/permission/PermissionManager.sol"
 function grantWithOracle(